 Many large pharmaceutical companies and research institutions are developing systems and devices to improve the outcome of chemotherapy treatment for cancer.
 Arrow International currently markets an implantable infusion pump, which has been successful in facilitating regional drug delivery.
 However, Arrow's pump lacks a means of preventing the entry of these agents into the patient's general circulation after they pass through the liver.
-Other companies, including Merck & Co., Inc., are developing various chemotherapy agents with reduced toxicity, while other companies are developing products to reduce the toxicity and side-effects of chemotherapy treatment.
+Other companies are developing various chemotherapy agents with reduced toxicity and products to reduce the toxicity and side-effects of existing chemotherapy agents.
 In addition, gene therapy, vaccines and other minimally invasive procedures are currently being developed as alternatives to chemotherapy.